-For 2019 no event tickets will be sold for the Manor Pavilion shows on Saturday and Sunday in order to maximise space for Week, Weekend and Day ticket holders.
-A very limited number of event tickets will be available for other Manor shows dependent on the anticipated demand from Season Ticket Holders.
+A very limited number of event tickets will be available for Manor shows dependent on the anticipated demand from Season Ticket Holders.

 What if I have mobility issues?

-If you are disabled or have mobility issues please direct all your access related enquiries to ‘firstname.lastname@example.org’.
-Please note that Personal Assistant tickets (previously called ‘Carers’ tickets or ‘Disabled Helpers’ Ticket’) will be bookable via the website for 2019.
+If you are disabled or have mobility issues please direct all your access related enquiries to ‘email@example.com’.
+Please note that free Personal Assistant tickets (previously called ‘Carers’ tickets or ‘Disabled Helpers’ Ticket’) are bookable via the website.
 These are collection only and the appropriate evidence of entitlement (see the ticket page for details) will need to be produced when collecting from the Box Office.

 How is the festival organised and who runs it?

 The Sidmouth Folk Festival is organised by Sidmouth FolkWeek Productions Ltd which is a non-distributing trading company.
 There are two Company Directors John Braithwaite and John Heydon, neither of whom are paid for their work for the festival.
-Three other members of the festival team, Alan Bearman, John Radford and Jason Knight are contracted for their roles in Artistic and Marketing, Event Management and General Management respectively.
+Three other members of the festival team, Alan Bearman Music, JudgeDay and Knight Time Music are contracted for their roles in Artistic and Marketing, Event Management and General Management respectively.
 Colin Trussell and Mike Norris are also part of the festival team as advisors.

 Where does the Festival get its income and what happens to it?